Risk Factors for End-stage Renal Disease (ESRD)En Español (Spanish Version)

 —Diabetes is the biggest risk factor for developing ESRD; one-third of the people who develop ESRD have diabetes.

-—Hypertension is the second most common cause of renal failure.
+—Hypertension is the second most common cause of ESRD.

 —This disease damages the glomeruli, which are the filtering units in the kidney.
-It is the third leading cause of renal failure.
+It is the third leading cause of ESRD.

 - Drug use